 Kindergarten Transition Summit

-Ultimately, the summit allowed stakeholders, community organizations and early childhood educators to gain a fuller understanding of the importance of the transition process, build relationships, identify current transition practices, and explore next steps within their own programs and with partners in the community.
+Ultimately, the summit allows stakeholders, community organizations and early childhood educators to gain a fuller understanding of the importance of the transition process, build relationships, identify current transition practices, and explore next steps within their own programs and with partners in the community.

-Among the summit’s 96 attendees were representatives from eight Niagara County school districts, including school superintendents, principals, kindergarten teachers and preschool teachers, as well as area childcare center owners and directors.
+To date, over 100 stakeholders, including representatives from eight Niagara County school districts, including school superintendents, principals, kindergarten teachers and preschool teachers, as well as area childcare center owners and directors.

 Through post-summit feedback questionnaires, it has been shown that over half of the participants feel the summit has deepened their knowledge of what systemic and integrated transitions to kindergarten look like and assisted in the learning process of how to strengthen current transition practices.